quicwg/ops-drafts/draft-ietf-quic-applicability.md

 whose frames are carried by a given packet is visible to the network.
 Therefore stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
-Application traffic requiring different network treatment SHOULD therefore be carried over different five-tuples (i.e. multiple QUIC connections).
+Application traffic requiring different network treatment should therefore be carried over different five-tuples (i.e. multiple QUIC connections).
 Given QUIC's ability to send application data in the first RTT of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost